ExpediaGroup/hiveberg/README.md

 ## Features
 ### IcebergInputFormat

-To use the `IcebergInputFormat` you need to write a Hive query similar to:
+To use the `IcebergInputFormat` you need to create a Hive table using DDL:
 ```sql
 CREATE TABLE source_db.table_a
    ROW FORMAT SERDE 'com.expediagroup.hiveberg.IcebergSerDe'